How can I modernise my kitchen?

 Decluttering

-The easiest and cheapest way to give your kitchen a more modern feel is to declutter.
-Be realistic about what you use, and plan your use of the items that you keep.
-Items that are used more frequently such as ingredients are best stored in higher, over worktop cabinets.
-More occasional items such as mixers or juicers can be stored in under counter cabinets.
-Corner cabinets can be helpful if you add concertina internal storage systems.
-These mean that you can easily access those previously unused far recesses of the unit.
-Store similar items together in uniformed tins and containers to maximise space.
+The easiest and cheapest way to modernise my kitchen and give it a more modern feel is to declutter.
+Be realistic about what you use, and plan your use of the items you keep.
+Items that are used more frequently, such as ingredients, are best stored in higher, over-worktop cabinets, while more occasional items like mixers or juicers can be stored in under-counter cabinets.
+Corner cabinets become more functional when fitted with concertina internal storage systems, making it easy to access those previously unused far recesses.
+Lastly, store similar items together in uniform tins and containers to maximise space.

 Storage